M-Nitsche/BeeWatch/README.md

 The GStreamer pipeline used for the camera requires a connection that can display a graphical terminal, even if one does not want to use it.
 So an X11 server had to be set up.
 This is not directly supported by Windows.
 For this purpose, Xming for Windows was installed and Putty was configured: the configuration can be found [at](https://www.tutonaut.de/x11-forwarding/).
 On the Jetson, this server is started in the terminal using startx.
 In another terminal, the display output must be specified by export DISPLAY=:0.0 (given this is 0.0).

-# <a name='Lessons-Learned'> Lessons Learned
+# <a name='Lessons-Learned'></a> Lessons learned

-Even though the Jetson Nano is optimized for IoT applications it has its limitations.
+(Andrea Bartos)

+While working on this project, we have learned quite a lot in very different areas.
+On the one hand, we learned about the value and benefits of bees for humanity through our use case.
+In terms of project management, we experienced that a clear distribution of responsibilities is necessary for progress.
+We also learned that when working with living creatures in nature, many things are unpredictable.
+Which is why we should always plan enough buffer for circumstances that cannot be influenced.
+We also learned that when a task is done by different people and their results have to be combined in the end, it is important to set standards.
+This saves a lot of extra work later on.
+In the end, the biggest improvements in performance were achieved with a more diverse and comprehensive data set.
+Thus we have learned what influence the composition of the training data set can have both positively and negatively on the performance.
+Using Google Colab as a training environment has its advantages, but it also has drawbacks like limited GPU capacity or the fact that you are kicked out if you are inactive.
+Furthermore, when implementing different models, we had the impression that Pytorch implementations are more user-friendly compared to Tensorflow.
+In terms of deployment, we learned that the Jetson Nano, although optimized for IoT applications, has its limitations.
 As YOLOv5 is a quite large model it uses a lot of the system's resources.
 This leads to non-responsiveness and freezing during the loading of the model.
 Here it would be interesting to compare the performance of smaller models that are optimized to running on these devices.

 # <a name='Extra-Case'></a> Extra - Case
 (Oliver)